 To help find a solution, Milwaukee Water Works turned to WRF for help.
 With more than 100 research projects and over 150 related resources on ozone, which can be used to break down and destroy Cryptosporidium, WRF offered a road map to a solution.
 Based on this body of research, Milwaukee decided to replace chlorine with ozone as the primary disinfectant.
 This highly reactive gas destroys illness-causing microorganisms and harmful compounds (including Cryptosporidium), removes taste and odor compounds, and reduces the formation of disinfection byproducts.
 To expedite the project, the Department of Public Works used a design-build contract.
-At the time, the \$51M project was the largest ozone retrofit in the world.

-and applicability of metagenomic and microbiome approaches to analyze engineered water systems.
+At the time, the \$51M project was the largest ozone retrofit in the world. stand drinking water microbiomes, allowing them to better manage water quality and ultimately protect public health.
+Through a partnership with the National Science Foundation and the University of Illinois at Urbana-Champaign, WRF published a literature review and hosted a workshop on Advancing Understanding of Microbiomes in Drinking Water Distribution Systems and Premise Plumbing Using Meta-omics Techniques (4700/4733).
+Workshop participants crafted a report to direct research in this area.
+Outcomes will enhance understanding of the feasibility and applicability of metagenomic and microbiome approaches to analyze engineered water systems.